Program overview

 Program Overview

-The Civil Engineering Technology program is tailored to equip students with the skills necessary for designing highway, transportation, and municipal systems.
-In the first year, students delve into the fundamentals of engineering technology, covering essential topics such as engineering science, materials technology, surveying, and drafting.
-The second year shifts focus to specialized subjects related to highway and municipal systems, including highway engineering, water and sanitary systems, fluid mechanics, and environmental planning.
-Throughout the program, students engage in practical learning experiences, applying their knowledge in real-world scenarios through lectures, hands-on activities, and collaborative projects.
+The Civil Engineering Technology program is tailored to equip students with the essential skills for designing highway, transportation, and municipal systems.
+The first year introduces foundational engineering technology concepts, including engineering science, materials technology, surveying, and drafting.
+In the second year, the focus shifts to specialized subjects related to highway and municipal systems, such as highway engineering and environmental planning.
+Students engage in practical learning through lectures, hands-on activities, and collaborative projects, ensuring they can apply their knowledge effectively in real-world scenarios.

 Program Structure

-The Civil Engineering Technology program spans a duration of two years of full-time study.
-The program is structured as follows:
+The Civil Engineering Technology program is structured to be completed in a duration of two years of full-time study.
+The program is designed to provide a comprehensive understanding of civil engineering principles and practices.
+Key features of the program structure include:

 Featured Experiences